-Vintage flags, brocade and antique American quilts provide a unique surface to paint on.
-By dyeing the fabric black and painting freehand with bleach, the portrait slowly develops in the painting process.
+By dyeing the fabric a dark shade and painting freehand with bleach, the portrait slowly develops during the painting process.
 The fabric is bleached many times to create contrast and the material is washed each time to remove the chemicals.
-The result is a ghostly timeless image, which emerges from the cloth.
+The result is a timeless image, which appears to emerge from the cloth.